Looking For My First Growth Hack

 Written By Ruben Lozano

-Ruben Lozano is a Digital and Ecommerce Marketing Manager at Tomato Tree and Inbound Marketing Manager at RoomAgree.
+Ruben Lozano is Online Marketing Specialist at Printsome and Inbound Marketing Manager at RoomAgree.
 His specialities include Growth Hacking Marketing and Inbound Marketing.
-When not at work, Ruben can be found playing basketball or in Starbucks drinking a mocha and at least 3 books in his backpack.
+When not at work, Ruben can be found playing basketball or in Starbucks drinking a mocha and at least 3 books in his Kaft backpack.